joinPolys: Join One or Two PolySets using a Logic Operation

 Details

-This function interfaces with the Clipper library, specifically version 6.2.1 released 2014-10-31, developed by Angus Johnson.
+This function interfaces with the first version of the Clipper Library, specifically version 6.2.1 released 2014-10-31, developed by Angus Johnson.
+Angus now offers Clipper 2 Library.
 Prior to 2013-03-23, 'joinPolys' used the General Polygon Clipper library by Alan Murta at the University of Manchester.
 We keep this historic reference to GPC because 'joinPolys' remains faithful to Murta's definition of a generic polygon, which we describe below.

 Murta (2004) defines a generic polygon (or polygon set) as zero or more disjoint boundaries of arbitrary configuration.
 He relates a boundary to a contour, where each may be convex, concave or self-intersecting.
 In a PolySet, the polygons associated with each unique PID loosely correspond to a generic polygon, as they can represent both inner and outer boundaries.
 Our use of the term generic polygon includes the restrictions imposed by a PolySet.
 For example, the polygons for a given PID cannot be arranged arbitrarily.